tkhamez/neucore/doc/Documentation.md

 After a successful login, additional characters (alts) can be added to the account.
 This is also done via EVE SSO.

-If a character to be added to an account already belongs to another account, it will be removed from that account and added to the current account.
+If a character to be added to an account already belongs to another account, both accounts will be merged by moving all characters from the newer account to the older.
 This can happen, for example, if someone has accidentally created two accounts by logging in with an alt that has not yet been added to the main account.